 In the US, Rest Mode is set as the default mode as it has been cleared by the FDA, and it's included in every subscription plan.
 Turning off Rest Mode means that you will be using a version of the device that hasn’t been FDA-cleared.

-At the moment Embrace is not designed to alert for the following types of seizures:
+At the moment Embrace is not designed to alert for other types of seizures, such as:

 Someone experiencing this type of seizure may seem confused and may have difficulty responding to questions for a few minutes.
 Embrace isn’t designed to alert for these types of seizures because they usually do not generate convulsions.

 These seizures generally do not show any movements.
 Instead they cause rapid blinking or staring into space.
 Embrace cannot alert for them as they do not generate significant motion and autonomic responses.